aanyalari/policycite-aiassistant/README.md

 PolicyCite-RAG is a healthcare payment-policy assistant that adds statement-level evidence checks to a retrieval-augmented generation baseline.
+The project is built as a small, inspectable prototype for Cotiviti's assessment topic on content management in health care.

 > Research prototype only.
 It does not provide medical, legal, coding,
 > coverage, or reimbursement advice.
 Consequential use requires qualified